A new opera about love, loss and divided lands.

 Alex, leader of Orientis, has divided his people, casting out many to live on the island of Aquila.
 This includes Maya, his own mother.
 In the wake of a murder, the two communities are brought together again and Maya returns.
 In fear, Alex is driven to new extremes and a forbidden boundary is drawn through the water.
 Yet Alex’s daughter Elin has fallen in love with Korimako from Aquila and in a quest to be reunited with him and her grandmother, she attempts the dangerous journey.
 From what follows, unrest spirals and the conscience of the people and their leader is forced to the surface.

 The opera is brought to life by a multi-genre score composed by Howard Moody and includes elements of classical, world and jazz music.
 The chorus of around 80 local auditioned singers are an active, shaping force of the drama, expressing the emotional effects of separation and political divide.
-Their music is woven together and led by five professional singers and the Orchestra of the Age of Enlightenment.
+Their music is woven together and led by five professional singers, the Orchestra of the Age of Enlightenment and the OAE’s Ann and Peter Law Experience scheme who will be playing alongside local young talented instrumentalists.

 Tickets are £15

-Agreed is made possible with the support of MariaMarina Foundation, Arts Council England, The Chalk Cliff Trust, John S Cohen Foundation, The D’Oyly Carte Charitable Trust, RVW Trust, Jules and Cheryl Burns, Joanna Dickson Leach, George and Patti White, and in memory of Jeffrey Vaughan Martin through Glyndebourne’s New Generation Programme.
+Agreed is made possible with the support of MariaMarina Foundation, The Chalk Cliff Trust, The Charles Peel Charitable Trust, John S Cohen Foundation, The D’Oyly Carte Charitable Trust, The Leigh Trust, Newby Trust, The Radcliffe Trust, RVW Trust, Jules and Cheryl Burns, Martin and Dani Clarke, Wendy and Nicholas Heesom, Davina Hodson, Joanna Dickson Leach, Mr Frederik Paulsen, George and Patti White, Mark and Rosamund Williams, and in memory of Jeffrey Vaughan Martin through Glyndebourne’s New Generation Programme.

 Cast and creative team